jihao2021/Gomoku/README.md

 Please use google gemini or other AI tools to build a GUI to play Gomoku.

 Please prepare a presentation slide to illustrate your model.

+Note: Please use PyTorch for your training, Tensorflow is not recommended as it is no longer popular among active researchers.